Satish Alekar: Film scripts

-Alekar scripted the National Film Award winning Marathi feature film Jait Re Jait in 1977, directed by Jabbar Patel, and later he directed a 13-part Hindi TV serial Dekho Magar Pyarse for Doordarshan in 1985.
+Alekar scripted the National Film Award, winning Marathi feature film Jait Re Jait in 1977, directed by Jabbar Patel.
+Later he directed the 13-part Hindi TV serial Dekho Magar Pyarse for Doordarshan in 1985.
 He scripted the dialogues for the Marathi feature film Katha Don Ganpatravanchi in 1995–96.

 Writing for Marathi newspaper

-Written a fortnightly column in Marathi for Sunday edition of Loksatta 'Gaganika' January–December 2015.
-Column is based on Satish Alekar's journey in to Performing Arts since 1965.
-The column became popular and now the book "Gaganika" (pages 260+12+ 8 P photos, Hb Rs.
-375/- Pb Rs.
-300/-based on the column is published on 30 April 2017 by M/s Rajahans Prakashan, Pune 411030.
+Alekar wrote a fortnightly column in Marathi for the Sunday edition of Loksatta Gaganika from January to December 2015.
+The column was based on his career in the performing Arts since 1965.
+The column was popular, and the book Gaganika, based on the column, was published on 30 April 2017 by M/s Rajahans Prakashan, Pune.

 Awards and recognition

 Some of Alekar's plays have been translated and produced in Hindi, Bengali, Tamil, Dogri, Gujarati, Rajasthani, Punjabi, and Konkani.
 His plays have been included in the National Anthologies published in 2000–01 by the National School of Drama and Sahitya Akademi, Delhi.